Whether it’s your first day on the job search or you’ve been doing it for a while, you might find yourself anxious about what lies ahead.

 1. Make a list of your fears

-Come up with a list of the fears that make you anxious and write down how you intend to overcome each fear.
+Come up with a list of the fears that make you anxious and write down how in the past, you overcame each fear.
+Consider using these strategies today.
+If there are fears for which you have not yet conquered, you may need additional supports.
 For example, if you feel way too afraid of the interviewing process, you might want to see an interview coach or practice in front of a mirror.
 The more specific your plan is, the better your results will be.

 Develop positive body language throughout the interview process by standing up, nodding and smiling.
 Your body can often tell a story that your mouth won’t, and it’s essential to be aware of those messages.